-- operation) using in-house specialists or external experts where necessary to achieve this; - consider the applicant's sector, proposition, business plan or similar historical financial information, and other corporate information, including the due diligence performed further (see AR3 below); - consider any issues relating to the applicant's country of incorporation and operation and any other issues that might affect its appropriateness; - undertake a visit to the applicant's material site(s) of operation and meet the directors and key managers.
+- ensure that it has, or has access to, appropriate knowledge of the applicant's area of business (taking into account its country of incorporation and operation), using in-house specialists or external experts where necessary to achieve this; - consider the applicant's sector, proposition, business plan or similar, historical financial information and other corporate information, including the due diligence performed further to Admission Responsibility 3; - consider any issues relating to the applicant's country of incorporation and operation and any other issues that might affect its appropriateness; - undertake a visit to the applicant's material site(s) of operation and meet the directors and key managers.
 The necessity of meeting any other relevant material stakeholders (e.g., key shareholders) should also be considered; and - consider appointing its own legal advisers who are independent from the applicant to assist in the nomad's understanding of the applicant and to provide advice to the nomad that is independent of the applicant.

-Although it is not specifically required under AR1, the London Stock Exchange has said that it expects a nomad to provide advice to the company on the appointment of advisers.
+Although it is not specifically required under Admission Responsibility 1, the London Stock Exchange has said that it expects a nomad to provide advice to the company on the appointment of advisers.